COVID-19 Resource Guide

 WA State Department of Revenue is offering relief for affected businesses that owe Washington State taxes.
 If your businesses is being impacted, you may qualify for the following assistance:

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act allocated $350 billion to help small businesses and nonprofits keep workers employed amid the pandemic and economic downturn.
 Known as the Paycheck Protection Program, the initiative provides 100% federally guaranteed loans to eligible organizations.
 Follow this guide created by the U.S. Chamber of Commerce for more information about eligibility.

-March 18, 2020: Governor Jay Inslee issued a statewide moratorium on evictions of residential tenants for the next 30 days.
+June 8, 2020: Governor Jay Inslee issued a statewide moratorium on evictions of residential tenants until August 1, 2020.

 Clark County Volunteer Lawyers Program offers a FREE virtual legal clinic every Thursday from 5-7 p.m.
 Sign up here.

 Eviction moratorium FAQ sheet developed by Clark County Volunteer Lawyers Program.
 (En español)